MicrosoftDocs/sql-docs/azure-sql/managed-instance/authentication-azure-ad-user-assigned-managed-identity-create-managed-instance.md

 # [REST API](#tab/rest-api)

-The [Managed Instances - Create Or Update](/rest/api/sql/2020-11-01-preview/managed-instances/create-or-update) REST API can be used to create a managed instance with a user-assigned managed identity.
+The [SQL Managed Instances - Create Or Update](/rest/api/sql/2020-11-01-preview/managed-instances/create-or-update) REST API can be used to create a managed instance with a user-assigned managed identity.

 > [!NOTE]
 > The script requires a virtual network and subnet be created as a prerequisite.

-The script below will provision a managed instance with a user-assigned managed identity, set the Microsoft Entra admin as `<AzureADAccount>`, and enable [Microsoft Entra-only authentication](../database/authentication-azure-ad-only-authentication.md).
+The following script will provision a managed instance with a user-assigned managed identity, set the Microsoft Entra admin as `<AzureADAccount>`, and enable [Microsoft Entra-only authentication](../database/authentication-azure-ad-only-authentication.md).
 The instance SQL Administrator login will also be created automatically and the password will be set to a random password.
 Since SQL Authentication connectivity is disabled with this provisioning, the SQL Administrator login won't be used.

 The Microsoft Entra admin, `<AzureADAccount>` can be used to manage the instance when the provisioning is complete.